elastic/elastic-package/README.md

 go get github.com/elastic/elastic-package
 ```

-Change directory to the integration under development
+Change directory to the package under development.
+Note: an integration is a specific type of a package.

 ```bash
 cd integrations